mclaibourn/lpps-5360-f22/content/static/syllabus.md

 * (5%) Tuesday, 11/22: Individuals submit an example of a useful policy communication piece with a paragraph or two explaining what elements you think make this especially impactful.
 * Tuesday, 12/6: In-class draft presentation
 * (10%) Tuesday, 12/13: Teams submit final piece

+REVISED

+* (5%) Tuesday, 12/6: Individuals submit an example of a useful policy communication piece with a paragraph or two explaining what elements you think make this especially impactful.

 <p class="aligncenter">
     <img src="https://region2phtc.org/wp-content/uploads/2019/02/blogimage-large34.jpg" alt="equity-equality" width="200"/>